lsst/rtn-037/index.md

 ## Abstract

-Tools for monitoring and exploring scheduler behaviour and survey progress are an important element of Rubin Observatory infrastructure.
+Tools for monitoring and exploring scheduler behavior and survey progress are an important element of the Rubin Observatory infrastructure.
 A variety of users will require these plots, and require access to them in a variety of contexts and environments.
 Examples include telescope operators monitoring the scheduler for problems during observing, managers preparing reports for funding agencies, and scientists from science working groups reviewing the effectiveness of survey strategy as implemented.
-This document describes an architecture for development of scheduler and progress monitoring examination and visualization.
+This document describes an architecture for the development of scheduler and progress monitoring, examination, and visualization.
-The architecutre is intended to avoid duplication of develpoment effort by making it easy to use use common code across different contexts.
+The architecture is intended to avoid duplication of develpoment effort by making it easy to use common code across different contexts.
 Such contexts include both the infrastructure being developed for the observatory and the Rubin Science Platform jupyter notebooks being developed for users and developers.

 ## Introduction

-A variety of users will require tools for monitoring scheduler behaviour and survey progress.
+A variety of users will require tools for monitoring scheduler behavior and survey progress.
 RTN-016 provides a list of examples of use cases and visualizations.
-The users, contexts of use, and details of the visulazations listed in RTN-016 are diverse, and not exhaustive: it is expected that many additional uses and visualizations will be discovered and the survey progresses.
+The users, contexts of use, and details of the visualizations listed in RTN-016 are diverse, and not exhaustive: it is expected that many additional uses and visualizations will be discovered as the survey progresses.
 Some illustrative use cases include:

 - The observing and scheduler scientists will review the current state of the survey and simulations of each upcoming night of observing to identify potential misbehavior by the scheduler before the night begins.
 - Observatory staff will review scheduler visualizations to familiarize themselves with the expected behavior of the scheduler over the course of the upcoming night.
-- Observatory staff will need to monitor visualizations of scheduler behavior to identify and diagnose problematic behavior during observing.
+- Observatory staff will need to monitor visualizations of scheduler behavior to identify and diagnose problematic behavior while observing.
 - Night reports will require elements showing scheduler behavior during the night.
-- The project needs to produce periodic status reports that allow the community to assess survey progress, including updating predictions of the results of the ten year survey based on progress to the current time.
+- The project needs to produce periodic status reports that allow the community to assess survey progress, including updating predictions of the results of the ten-year survey based on progress to the current time.

 Some users will have limited software development skills, or have limited familiarity with the details of the scheduler or observing system, while others will be experts.
-For some use cases, the full flexibility of general analyses tools (such as python running in an ad-hoc jupyter notebook) will be required, for example when a developer is debugging a problem.
+For some use cases, the full flexibility of general analysis tools (such as python running in an ad-hoc jupyter notebook) will be required, for example, when a developer is debugging a problem.
 In other cases, users will need monitoring visualizations that can alert them to problems while requiring minimal attention or interaction.
-These visualizations well be needed in the context of observatory operations as part of the "First-look Analysis and Feedback Functionality" (FAFF) infrastructure (described in SITCOMNT-025), as modules to be used in notebooks running on the Rubin Science Platform notebook aspect, as elements of RSP parameterized notebooks (SQR-062), and perhaps in other contexts as well.
+These visualizations will be needed in the context of observatory operations as part of the "First-look Analysis and Feedback Functionality" (FAFF) infrastructure (described in SITCOMNT-025), as modules to be used in notebooks running on the Rubin Science Platform notebook aspect, as elements of RSP parameterized notebooks (SQR-062), and perhaps in other contexts as well.

 ## Components

 ### Figure generators

-The `schedview` `python` module provides code to generate table, plots, and other figures intended to provide an undestanding of the scheduler and related data to humans.
+The `schedview` `python` module provides code to generate tables, plots, and other figures intended to provide an understanding of the scheduler and related data to humans.
-Examples of figures produced by such generators include a table of astronomical events, histograms of visit parameters (e.g. R.A., Declination, LST, depth), a table of visits in a given time window, sky maps of scheduler reward basis functions at a given time, and many others; RTN-016 provides a number of examples.
+Examples of figures produced by such generators include a table of astronomical events, histograms of visit parameters (e.g., R.A., Declination, LST, depth), a table of visits in a given time window, sky maps of scheduler reward basis functions at a given time, and many others; RTN-016 provides a number of examples.
-`schedview` provides separate functions to generate plots when combined in a step-by-step "pipe and filter" architucture, with the following filter compononts:
+`schedview` provides separate functions to generate plots when combined in a step-by-step "pipe and filter" architecture, with the following filter components:

 1. **Collection** and **munging**.
-Code that handles collection of data such as loading files from disk, downloading them from a URL, or querying a database; and filters or reformats the collected data and to make it suitable for direct use by later elements (such as computation of plotting).
+Code that handles the collection of data, such as loading files from disk, downloading them from a URL, or querying a database; and filters or reformats the collected data and to make it suitable for direct use by later elements (such as computation or plotting).
    A single visualization may have multiple implementations of its collection element, each supporting a different source for data or operational context.
-   In some cases, when all data to be visualized can be generated by the code and configuration itself without additional data (e.g. the phase of the moon), this step may not be necessary.
+   In some cases, when all data to be visualized can be generated by the code and configuration itself without additional data (e.g., the phase of the moon), this step may not be necessary.
-   Elements in the "collection and munging" submodule of the architecure should contain all functionality specific to a given source of data, and only functionality specific to that data source, such that they provied output independent of the source of the data.
+   Elements in the "collection and munging" submodule of the architecture should contain all functionality specific to a given source of data, and only functionality specific to that data source, such that they provide output independent of the source of the data.
-   The `collect` submodule of `schedview` (`schedview.collect`) containts collection and munging code.
+   The `collect` submodule of `schedview` (`schedview.collect`) contains collection and munging code.
 2. **Computation**.
 Some visualizations may require processing and calculation beyond simple reformatting.
-   Functionality in computation components includes, for example, calculation of the area of sky covered by a giving visit (its footprint) given the pointing, or computation of basis function rewards at a given time.
+   Functionality in computation components includes, for example, the calculation of the area of sky covered by a giving visit (its footprint) given the pointing, or computation of basis function rewards at a given time.
    Elements in the "computation" submodule should contain all functionality that is independent of either how the data is collected or how it is displayed, and only functionality that is independent of either how the data is collected or how it is displayed
    The `compute` submodule of `schedview` (`schedview.compute`) contains computing code.
 3. **Plotting**.
 The plotting architectural element creates a visualization object that can be used directly in a dashboard, displayed in a jupyter notebook, or written to disk as a `pdf`, `png`, or `jpeg` file.
-   When plotting using `bokeh`, this will be an instance of `bokeh.modules.Figure` or one of its subclasses, e.g. `bokeh.models.Plot`.
+   When plotting using `bokeh`, this will be an instance of `bokeh.modules.Figure` or one of its subclasses, e.g., `bokeh.models.Plot`.
-   Functionality in the `schedview` repository is intended to be specific, rather than general purpose plotting tools.
+   Functionality in the `schedview` repository is intended to be specific, rather than general-purpose plotting tools.
    For example, `schedview` includes a function to plot camera pointings with the footprint outline over a healpix map, but the general purpose functionality for making sky maps (including plotting healpix maps and polygons) is provided by a separate module (`uranography`) in a different repository.
-   In this way, general purpose plotting code can be reused without requiring `schedview` and its scheduler-specific dependencies.
+   In this way, general-purpose plotting code can be reused without requiring `schedview` and its scheduler-specific dependencies.
    The `plot` submodule of `schedview` (`schedview.plot`) contains such `schedview` plotting code.
-4. **Workflom** and **presentation**.
-Workflow architectural elements use colletion, computation, and plotting elements to create finished visualizations.
+4. **Workflow** and **presentation**.
+Workflow architectural elements use collection, computation, and plotting elements to create finished visualizations.
-   Examples include `panel` dashboards and `jupyter` notebooks (paramterized or not).
+   Examples include `panel` dashboards and `jupyter` notebooks (parameterized or not).
-   Although some workflow and presentation code resides in the `schedview` module, it is not expect that all such code will be hosted there: some dashboards or notebooks that call collection, computation, and plotting elements and use the results to create finished reports or dashboards are expected to reside in other repositories as well.
+   Although some workflow and presentation code resides in the `schedview` module, it is not expected that all such code will be hosted there: some dashboards or notebooks that call collection, computation, and plotting elements and use the results to create finished reports or dashboards are expected to reside in other repositories as well.

-Generation of a figure may sometimes requrire multiple collection, munging, or computation components, if multiple sets of data will overplotted on the same figure.
+Generation of a figure may sometimes require multiple collection, munging, or computation components, if multiple sets of data are overplotted on the same figure.

 There is no expectation that each visualization be a subclass of the same superclass, or that the components used by any given visualization derive from a common superclass of components of other figure generation functions.
 This design permits but does not require such code reuse.

 ### Simulation generators

-Several visualizations will require revised values for survey metrics, calculated using simulations starting from a specific time (e.g. the current time) and running through the end of the survey.
+Several visualizations will require revised values for survey metrics, calculated using simulations starting from a specific time (e.g., the current time) and running through the end of the survey.
-The `rubin-scheduler` and `rubin-sim`  (containing `MAF`) software packages run simulations and metrics, but additional infrastructure to launch these suites of simulations and archive the results, including both the raw simulation results and the metrics derived from them.
+The `rubin-scheduler` and `rubin-sim`  (containing `MAF`) software packages run simulations and metrics, but additional infrastructure is needed to launch these suites of simulations and archive the results, including both the raw simulation results and the metrics derived from them.
-Often these simulations will need to be launched automatically on a periodic basis.
+Often, these simulations will need to be launched automatically on a periodic basis.
-For example, simulations that support the pre-night briefing will need to be run automatically every day.
+For example, simulations that support the pre-night briefing will have to be run automatically every day.
 In addition, users will need to launch these suites manually using slightly customized parameters.
 For example, if users wish to compare pre-night briefings made with the default and alternate versions of the scheduler, it should be easy for them to run the same suite of simulations with the alternate version as well, whenever it becomes available.